Loading...

 What is the cheapest grocery store in Canada?

-Based on our daily price tracking of a 50-item basket across 11 Canadian cities, discount banners like No Frills, FreshCo, Food Basics, and Maxi consistently rank as the cheapest grocery stores.
-The cheapest option varies by city — for example, saveonfoods in Edmonton currently has a basket cost of $224.35.
+Based on our weekly price tracking of a 50-item basket across 12 Canadian cities, discount banners like No Frills, FreshCo, Food Basics, and Maxi consistently rank as the cheapest grocery stores.
+The cheapest option varies by city — for example, Food Basics in Ottawa currently has a basket cost of $245.15.
+Rankings only compare stores that match at least 48 of the 50 basket items, so missing products cannot make a store look artificially cheap.
 Use GroceryPulse to find the cheapest store in your city.

 How does GroceryPulse compare grocery prices?

-GroceryPulse tracks a standardized basket of 50 essential grocery products across major Canadian retailers.
-Prices are collected daily from publicly available retailer websites.
-Each store is scored on the total cost of the same 50 items, allowing a fair apples-to-apples comparison.
-We use a weighted Jevons price index — the same methodology recommended by the IMF and used by Eurostat.
+GroceryPulse tracks a standardized basket of 50 essential grocery products across major Canadian retailers — 22 banners spanning 6 retailer families.
+Prices are collected weekly from publicly available retailer websites.
+Each store is scored on the total cost of the same 50 items, using each matched item's most recent observed effective price (the sale price when on sale, otherwise the regular price), allowing a fair apples-to-apples comparison.
+Our published index is a chained weighted Jevons (methodology v2), built on the elementary index formula recommended by the IMF and used by Eurostat, so week-over-week changes always compare the same items.

 Which cities does GroceryPulse track?

-GroceryPulse currently tracks grocery prices in 11 major Canadian cities: Vancouver, Calgary, Edmonton, Saskatoon, Winnipeg, Toronto, Ottawa, Montreal, Quebec City, Moncton, Halifax, Charlottetown, St. John's.
-Each city has between 5 and 11 stores tracked, depending on which retailers operate in that area.
+GroceryPulse currently tracks grocery prices in 13 major Canadian cities: Vancouver, Calgary, Edmonton, Saskatoon, Winnipeg, Toronto, Ottawa, Montreal, Quebec City, Moncton, Halifax, Charlottetown, St. John's.
+Across those cities we track roughly 160 stores from 22 banners across 6 retailer families; the lineup in each city depends on which retailers operate there.
+Walmart and Costco are not currently covered, and Giant Tiger has partial basket coverage.

 How often are grocery prices updated?

-Prices are collected daily at 6:00 AM ET via an automated pipeline.
-The index and store rankings are recomputed after each collection run, giving you same-day pricing data — unlike Statistics Canada's CPI, which is published monthly with a 3-week lag.
+Prices are collected every Thursday via an automated pipeline, with an automatic Friday catch-up run for any city that falls below 90% store coverage.
+The index and store rankings are recomputed after each collection run, giving you weekly pricing data — considerably higher frequency than Statistics Canada's CPI, which is published monthly with a 3-week lag.

 Is GroceryPulse free to use?